 Leather has longevity on it side.
 It may be a more expensive option than regular fabrics, but it’s an investment you’ll have for years to come if you take care of it.
 Your leather furniture should come with care instructions from the manufacturer, so it’s advisable to stick to these recommendations to keep the piece looking its best.

 Don’t worry too much about messes along the way.
 Nothing beats the ease of wiping spills off of leather – not even tossing a slipcover in the wash.
+Even purchasing something like a second-hand sofa through sites like Shoppok would require you to give it a clean.
 Experts recommend using a cotton cloth or natural sponge with distilled water, if possible.
 Use light, dabbing motions to pick up the offending stain.
 To banish any solid debris you come across, try using your vacuum’s nozzle attachment.
 If the leather suffers some scratches (pets, kids… we’re looking at you!), use an aerosol colorant spray designed especially for leather.
 Just spray on a matching color, follow up with a sealant, and most importantly: wait for your furniture to dry before sitting on it again.
 Trust us, that’s a mistake you’ll only make once!

 LEATHER LOVERS UNITE